Walid-Ahmed/imageclassifierSuite/README.md

 Training parmeters that can be set are:
 - Batch size,
-- type of optimizer,
+- Type of optimizer,
-- image input size,
+- Image input size,
-- early stopping,
+- Early stopping,
-- data augmentation,
+- Data augmentation,
 - Label smoothing,
 - Learning rate schedule